 4. Not Having a Secure Chain of Command

-Many times when embarking on a document management or storage project, the physical documents have to be transported from one facility to another.
-Many document managers think that the job is done when the business that they have hired to do the job picks up the documents.
+Many times when embarking on a document management or storage project, the physical documents transport from one facility to another.
+Many document managers think that the job is complete when the service provider picks up the documents.

 What isn’t always understood is that the documents will likely touch many hands before the project is actually finished.
 When many other hands are handling documents, there has to be a secure chain of custody all the way through the process.